December 2022 Update

 Because electrical infrastructure is much less likely to change over a long period of time, the likelihood of a hazard arising tends to correlate with the age of the home, in contrast to hazards related to devices and appliances, as described above.

 UFH – Home Electrical Fire Hazards from Electric Utility Infrastructure

 These hazards are associated with the electric utility’s local distribution infrastructure, which includes transformers, meters, and the connections between them.

-Loose/poor neutrals are the most common finding; left unchecked these conditions can cause surges and sags that can damage electronics and appliances, and cause other safety and fire hazards.
+Loose/poor neutrals are by far the most common finding; unchecked, this condition can cause surges and sags that can damage electronics and appliances, and cause other safety and fire hazards.
 You can learn more here about these faults here.

-The data suggests, as would be expected, that older homes in older neighborhoods generally have older or possibly outdated grid infrastructure.
-Equally important, the data clearly shows that newer homes and neighborhoods are not immune to these types of electric utility hazards.
+Ting data suggests, as expected, that older homes in older neighborhoods generally have older or possibly outdated grid infrastructure.
+Equally important, the data clearly shows that newer homes and neighborhoods are not immune to these hazards.

 As you may have guessed after reading this post, there’s much more data behind each of these Ting-identified hazards.
 We’re excited about how this information is helping the fire safety industry.
 We share additional findings and insights from earlier in 2022 here, with an expanded view of the year planned for early 2023.